Oligohydramnios

 • Uterus is smaller than expected for how far along you are in pregnancy

-The symptoms of this health problem may be like symptoms of other conditions.
+These symptoms may be caused by other conditions.
 See your healthcare provider for a diagnosis.

 How is oligohydramnios diagnosed?